Trust land

 Roles and responsibilities of trustees

 Day-to-day management of trust land (reserves and deeds of grant in trust) is generally the responsibility of the trustee.
-The trustee is usually appointed by the Minister for Resources, and should have some association or expertise with the trust land and its purpose, or with the local community.
+The trustee is usually appointed by the Minister for Resources and Critical Minerals, and should have some association or expertise with the trust land and its purpose, or with the local community.

 Trustees are often the local government, but can also be the state, another statutory body, an incorporated body or a named individual.